• Skip to primary navigation

 Avocado spread is a whole food plant-based recipe, rich in heart-healthy fats and an incredible source of nutrients thanks to the combination of avocado and tahini.

-It contains vitamin C, E, K, B2, B3, B5, B6, folate, magnesium, phosphorus, and potassium.
+It contains vitamins C, E, K, B2, B3, B5, B6, folate, magnesium, phosphorus, and potassium.
 It is rich in antioxidants and anti-inflammatory compounds and might reduce the risk of certain diseases.

-Although avocado and tahini are high in calories, they help promote satiety, thanks to the high fiber and healthy fat content (which means you'll eat less junk).
+Avocado and tahini help promote satiety, thanks to the high fiber and healthy fat content (which means you'll eat less junk).

 No. Avocado spread is not the same as guacamole.
 Guacamole is a Mexican avocado-based dip seasoned with lime, cilantro, garlic, and salt.